-A two week written notice is required when withdrawing from the YMCA of Cape Breton BAP.
+A two-week written notice is required when withdrawing from the YMCA of Cape Breton BAP.
 Withdrawal without notice will result in the family being billed for a two-week period.
-If a child is enrolled in the BAP program, it is assumed they are returning the following year unless parents give notice of withdrawal at the end of the school year or the child is no longer eligibale for the program (finished Grade 5).
-If notice is not communicated and the child does not wish to return the following school year, the final two week notice and fee billed will begin on the first day of the school year.
+If a child is enrolled in the BAP program, it is assumed they are returning the following year unless parents give notice of withdrawal at the end of the school year, or the child is no longer eligible for the program If notice in not communicated and the child does not wish to return the following school year, the final two- week notice, and fee billed on the first day of the school year.